Future Aerospace Oven

 When flying becomes increasingly comfortable and tailored towards customers the centre of it will be an array of ovens providing freshly heated meals.
 These ovens will be designed to assist flight attendants being safe, efficient and easy to use.

-The Process
+The process

 Through interviews with over 20 international flight attendants (Dutch, German and Chinese).
 Qualitative and Quantitative findings were statistically documented and lead to meaningful design decisions.

-Sliding up and away door
+Sliding door challenges

-Folding up door
+Folding door challenges

 More sustainable, safer, faster and efficient